vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 No matter which service you configure as a backend, you will always use the same getters and composables.
 This makes it easy to work with VSF projects on different tech stacks or trying new services without making any heavy investments.

-Some things are different for each platform though.
+Some things are different for each platform, though.
 The main data object of each composable (like `products` in `useProduct`) is **always** a plain response from your platform.
 However, if you use these objects with their dedicated getters (like `productGetters` for `useProduct`), they will always return the data in the same format.

 ```js